 Newfoundlanders are generally very nice and friendly people, and this trait is shown on the way they live too.
 They paint their walls, doors and windows and they ornate as much as they can their living spaces.

-Here are some colorful doors I’ve seen on the Battery Hill – the oldest historic part of the city.
+St. Johns Newfoundland is one of the most colorful places I have ever seen.
+Here are some interesting doors I’ve seen on the Battery Hill, the oldest historic part of the city.
 Some are new or restored, some need some work:

-This is a collection of some colorful doors in St. John’s Newfoundland and Labrador province of, Canada – I made it as a poster collage for wall and home decor.
+This is a collage of some colorful St. John’s Newfoundland is one of the most colorful places I have ever seen. and Labrador province of, Canada – I made it as a poster collage for wall and home decor.